Atomic Wallet wallet profile

 Atomic Wallet currently supports Bitcoin, Ethereum, Litecoin, XRP, Cardano, Solana, Polygon, Cosmos, Dogecoin and BNB Chain.
 That gives you access to roughly 500 native coins and 1000+ tokens across these networks.
 Whether that is enough depends entirely on what you hold and what you plan to do.

 Supporting 10 networks makes Atomic Wallet one of the more versatile multi-chain wallets available.
 You can manage assets across different ecosystems without juggling multiple wallet apps.
-During my testing, switching between chains was straightforward.
-Token detection worked well on major chains, though I occasionally needed to add custom tokens on smaller networks.
+Switching between chains is straightforward.
+Token detection works well on major chains, though custom tokens on smaller networks may need to be added manually.

 Supported chains at a glance: